Institute for Social Science Research Global Scholar Programme

 Professor Kass will be visiting the University of Dundee in September to work alongside Dr Sean Whittaker, Dr Jonathan Mendel and Professor Colin Reid to examine the intersection of the legal right to access environmental information and the role of journalists in informing the public on environmental issues.

-This research will continue the work of the Centre for Freedom of Information in researching the right of access to environmental information, more information on which can be found on the project's website.
+This research will continue the work of the Centre for Freedom of Information in researching the right of access to environmental information.

 External team members